 Your defense lawyer may try to negotiate a plea bargain for breaching the peace.

 Were you accused of obscenity related crimes like exhibition and sale of obscene material to minors?
-Schedule a free consultation with criminal defense attorney Ross Goodman.
+Schedule an initial consultation with a criminal defense attorney right away.
 They will do their utmost to fight for the best verdict possible.